For updated information on coronavirus/COVID-19, visit orlando.gov/covid19.

 Construction and renovation projects require different types of permits.

-If you know what permit you need, go to our Permitting Forms page to fill out the correct application.
+Go to our Permitting Forms page to fill out the correct application.
 Please allow two business days for processing after your application has been submitted.

 Complete an Application